-Background and objectives: There is paucity of reliable information on knowledge about hypertension and cardiovascular diseases (CVD) risk factors in the general population in Nigeria.
-This information is crucial to the development and implementation of primary and secondary strategies for CVD prevention in this underserved community.
+40 Background and objectives: There is paucity of reliable information on knowledge about hypertension and cardiovascular disease (CVD) risk factors in rural southwestern Nigeria.
 This study assessed the level of awareness, basic knowledge and management of hypertension and CV risk factors among people living in rural south western Nigeria.
-We also sought to identify gaps in knowledge and understanding of hypertension and CV risk factors in this population.

-Methods: A population based cross-sectional survey was conducted in Egbeda local government area of Oyo State, Nigeria.
-Structured questionnaire was used to interview 2000 subjects in order to assess knowledge of various aspects of modifiable CV risk factors.
-We determined the percentages of respondents correctly answering the questions pertaining to various aspects of CVD and its risk factors.
+47 Methods: A population based cross-sectional survey was conducted in Egbeda local government area of Oyo State, Nigeria.
+A structured questionnaire was used to interview 2000 subjects in order to assess knowledge of various aspects of modifiable CV risk factors.

-Results: A quarter of the respondents had no formal education, 67% had primary level education, whilst 8% had above primary level education.
-The commonest source of medical information was the family/friend/opinion leaders of trusted groups in 1198(59.9%), the media (including radio, public enlightenment programmes, and newspapers) in 492(24.6%), and the doctor/nurse/health worker in 183(9.1%) of the respondents.
+51 Results: The commonest source of medical information was the family/friend/opinion leaders of trusted groups in 1198(59.9%), the media (including radio, public enlightenment programmes, and newspapers) in 492(24.6%), and the doctor/nurse/health worker in 183(9.1%) of the respondents.
 The overall knowledge of CVD and its risk factors was poor.
 About 56% of the respondents could not identify a single risk factor.
-Of those who were able to, only a few could correctly identify the relationship between CV risk factors and CVD with a lot of misconceptions.
-The common CV risk factors known in decreasing order of frequency among respondents were stress (42.7%), tobacco use (36.2%), hypertension (16.2%), diabetes (5.4%), excessive salt intake (2.8%), low consumption of fruits and vegetables (1.7%), obesity (1.6%), lack of exercise (1.2%), and dietary fat (1.1%).
-About 99% of the subjects were unaware that excess weight around the waistline increased the risk of CVD.
+Of those who were able to, only a few could correctly identify the relationship between CV risk factors and CVD with some misconceptions.
 The predictors of good knowledge of hypertension and other CV risks were: a tertiary level of education 3.11 more than uneducated (95% CI 2.06-7.14); a positive family history of CVD 1.76 more than no family history of CVD (95% CI 0.69-8.50); and history of diabetes mellitus 1.52 (95% CI 0.16-3.70).
-More than half (59.7%) of the study population had never had their BP measured before the study.